orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 ### Small security excursus

-* With `diff` it's poosible to see what files an attacker changed, if you got hacked
+* With `diff` it's possible to see what files an attacker changed, if you got hacked.
-* With `commit` you can save the state for later analysis
+* With `commit` you can save the state for later analysis.
-* If a hacker changed a file, you can revert this change by a restart of a container
+* If a hacker changed a file, you can revert this change by a restart of a container.

 ----